Recreation

 Ottawa National Forest Visitor Center

 Welcome to the Ottawa National Forest!
-Start your visit to the Forest with a trip to the Ottawa Visitor Center, here you will find recreation information, maps, and much more.
-The facility is packed with interpretive exhibits and animal mounts explaining the Forest's natural and cultural history.
-We offer a large selection of educational videos to be viewed in our auditorium; Thursday Evening Programs throughout the summer months; group conservation education programs, upon advanced request; as well as an interpretive nature trail.
-The Visitor Center and interpretive trail are fully accessible, and no fees are charged for admission to the Center, or to attend our interpretive programming.
+Start your visit to the Forest with a trip to the Ottawa Visitor Center where you will find recreation information, maps, and much more.
+The facility houses numerous interpretive exhibits and animal mounts explaining the Forest's natural and cultural history.
+We offer a large selection of educational videos to be viewed in our auditorium, Thursday Evening Programs throughout the summer months, group conservation education programs (upon advanced request), and an interpretive nature trail.
+The Visitor Center is fully accessible, and no fees are charged for admission or to attend our interpretive programming.

 Available at the Ottawa Visitor Center: